zeroknol/mailboxer/README.md

 This fork allows usage of multiple `message_attachments` attached to messages.
 All messages will have an array of messages attachments and are accessed by `message.message_attachments`.

+When sending messages, the attach parameter expects an array of uploaded files.

 This project is based on the need for a private message system for [ging / social\_stream](https://github.com/ging/social_stream).
 Instead of creating our core message system heavily dependent on our development, we are trying to implement a generic and